Jonathan Jones (journalist): On Terry Pratchett

 In August 2015, shortly after the death of Terry Pratchett, Jones wrote an article titled "Get real.
 Terry Pratchett is not a literary genius", criticising Pratchett's books as "ordinary potboilers" not worth the time to read.
 The piece attracted criticism including a response by Sam Jordison on The Guardian's book blog, which defended Pratchett's work and criticised Jones for commenting on books despite admitting that he had not read them.
 Jones wrote a follow-up piece after reading Small Gods, in which he referred to his initial column as his "most shameful moment as a critic".
 He praised some of the book's wit and entertainment value, but still found that its prose and characters fell short of what he considered literary fiction.

 On Grayson Perry

-Jones is a long standing critic of Grayson Perry, who he has described as "trite and shallow".
+Jones is a long-standing critic of Grayson Perry, whom he has described as "trite and shallow".
 Perry responded by quoting 'Johnathan Jones' on a pot in his 2017 exhibition.

+On Rolf Harris

+Following Rolf Harris's criminal conviction in 2014, Jones was highly critical of his abilities as an artist, saying, "In the case of Harris, I would be happy to see all his art destroyed, but I already felt that way back in 2005.
+Even as a child, I found his art on television soporific.
+He was never a good artist and it's too late for collectors of his work to say they feel duped now – they were suckers to fall for such worthless cultural detritus in the first place."
+He added, "My blood is starting to boil all over again as I think about that glimpse into an era of lies.
+Seriously, what cultural malaise was this?"

+On Tracey Emin

+In 2014, Jones described "the middlebrow" as "inherently corrupt", continuing, "What goes on in Tracey Emin's bed is far more honest, far more decent, than what has gone on in the name of bland entertainment and mild art [...]
+Chocolate box art is a lie."

 On photography

 Jones has expressed varying opinions on photography.
 In January 2013 he wrote that "Photography is the serious art of our time" and the only art that devotes the same "attention to the stuff that matters" as great artists of the past.
-In December 2014, however, prompted by the high price allegedly paid for a print by the photographer Peter Lik, Jones stated "Photography is not an art", and went on to say that, "this hollow and overblown creation exposes the illusion that lures us all, when we're having a good day with a good camera – the fantasy that taking a picture is the same thing as making a work of art."
+In December 2014, prompted by the high price allegedly paid for a print by the photographer Peter Lik, Jones stated "Photography is not an art", and went on to say that, "this hollow and overblown creation exposes the illusion that lures us all, when we're having a good day with a good camera – the fantasy that taking a picture is the same thing as making a work of art."